-Students enrolling in an undergraduate program without an Associate's degree or 60 earned college-level credits from a regionally or nationally accredited institution will be required to enroll in TUX 101 (The Trident University Experience) in their first session.
-Students enrolling in an undergraduate program with an Associate's degree or a minimum of 60 earned college-level credits from a regionally or nationally accredited institution will be required to enroll in TUX 301 (The Trident University Experience for Students in Transition) in their first session.
+Students enrolling in an undergraduate program without an Associate's degree or less than 60 semester hours of earned college-level credits from a regionally or nationally accredited institution will be required to enroll in TUX 101 (The Trident University Experience) in their first session.
+Students enrolling in an undergraduate program with an Associate's degree or a minimum of 60 semester hours of earned college-level credits from a regionally or nationally accredited institution will be required to enroll in TUX 301 (The Trident University Experience for Students in Transition) in their first session.